Unthrottled/distributed-tracing/README.md

 1. Zulu Service

 Once all of the servers are running, and if you have enough memory left to start a web browser.
-Put the following in you address an run
+Put the following in your address bar and run:

     http://localhost:10010/get/message

-Alternatively you could run a curl command:
+Alternatively you could run this curl command:

     curl localhost:100010/get/message

 You might get a 500 error once or twice.
 This is [Hystrix](https://github.com/Netflix/Hystrix) in action, timing out the Feign client request.
 I assume that when the first request come in, the application was not warmed up.
+Whatever it may be, it is too slow for the default configuration for Hystrix.

-It takes a couple tries:
+It may take a couple tries so

 ![hold onto your butts](images/hotyb.jpg)

-This should output something like this to the browser window
+This should output something like this to the browser window/command line

 >Hello from Alpha Service @ 2017-05-21T19:14:38.269Z and Hello from Bravo Service @ 2017-05-21T19:14:38.245Z and Hello from Charlie Service @ 2017-05-21T19:14:38.266Z and Hello from Zulu Service @ 2017-05-21T19:14:38.251Z